A Nollywood film about two women in love faces an uphill battle in a country where homophobia is rampant

 These intimate scenes wouldn't be out of place in a Hollywood movie, but in Nigeria's film industry, Nollywood, they are near taboo.

-But Nigerian filmmaker Uyaiedu Ikpe-Etim says she tackling the subject head-on in her new film titled "Ife," to create space for queer characters in the country's prolific movie industry.
+But Nigerian filmmaker Uyaiedu Ikpe-Etim says she is tackling the subject head-on in her new film titled "Ife," to create space for queer characters in the country's prolific movie industry.

 "Ife'" means love in the Yoruba language, spoken in West Africa, and most prominently in southern Nigeria.